jhudsl/Documentation_and_Usability/03-lessons_from_user_designers.Rmd

 - If they do have experience programming, it's likely been from informal and self-taught learning.
 - Like many professionals, likely to feel time pressure from deadlines.

+However, the bioinformatics user community also includes a variety of individuals with different roles and experiences.
+@Mulder2018 described 10 user personas for bioinformatics software, all with their own skills and competencies:

+- Physician
+- Lab technician
+- Ethicist
+- Biocurator
+- Discovery biologist/academic life science researcher
+- Molecular life science educator
+- Academic bioinformatics researcher
+- Core facility scientist
+- Bioinformatician in an academic or research infrastructure support role
+- Bioinformatics software developer/software engineer

-__Exercise:__ Think about these questions in regards to the user community for your tool.
+__Exercise:__ Think about the user community for your tool.
 Write down what you know (or think you know) and try to identify any knowledge gaps you might have about your user community.

 - Who is your user community?